jimmyeao/Hatch_Companion/README.md

 This is based on a raspberry pi zerow, and a waveshare 1.28" circular screen (https://amzn.to/3wU2sxR)

+This is the Companion App for the upcoming THFHA, an app to monitor Microsoft Teams status and send updates to this display or MQTT/HomeAssistant/WLED/Hue

 git clone https://github.com/jimmyeao/Hatch_Companion.git

 cd Hatch_Companion